France - River Seine Through Paris (★★★★★)

 Pont Alexandre III

-Here I wish I was here with a bit more time as whilst the Grand Palais is less exciting to see (it looks a bit like the British Museum) - I would have like to have had the time to head up Esplanade des Invalides, which runs up to one of the unexpected sites of interest (at least for me) at Hotel des Invalides - a magnificent hotel, which is nevertheless very visible in the distance as I pass by.
+Here I wish I was here with a bit more time as whilst the Grand Palais is less exciting to see (it looks a bit like the British Museum) - I would have like to have had the time to head up Esplanade des Invalides.

-A borrowed picture of Hotel des Invalides as the zoom will only do so much
+A borrowed picture of Hotel des Invalides, as the zoom will only do so much

 Musée d'Orsay

-Here I take the opportunity of a pedestrian bridge to take some photos from the bridge and take in as much as possible - and this grand old building is actually the former Gare d'Orsay - ie Orsay Train Station - but I do not fully cross over my pedestrian bridge and instead continue on along this same side of the river.
+This grand old building is actually the former Gare d'Orsay (Orsay Train Station) - but we do not fully cross over my pedestrian bridge, and instead continue on along the same side of the river.

 Pont Royal backed by Pavillon de Flore on the far side